I was invited to a shared folder

 - A user with Read-only access can view and download files from a shared folder.Note.
 If you can't modify or delete a file from a shared folder, ask the owner for full access to the folder.

-When you make changes to a shared folder, such as renaming, adding or commenting on a file, all the authorized users see your changes.
+When you make changes to a shared folder, such as renaming or adding a file, all the authorized users see your changes.
 Information about the changes is also displayed in History on their Disk.

-Do other people's folders use up space on my Yandex.Disk?
+Do other people's folders take up space on my Yandex.Disk?